GLIMS-RGI/rgitools/docs/dem_examples/devon.rst

 Summary
 -------

-This is an example where DEM3 has small artifacts at the boundary between two tiles, fortunately not too large.
-ArcticDEM, TanDEM-X are performing well.
+- DEM3 has small artifacts at the boundary between two tiles, fortunately not too dramatic
+- ArcticDEM, TanDEM-X are performing well

 Maps
 ----